defuse/airgap/README.md

 AirGap consists of the following components:

-- A desktop PC that that has no WiFi or Bluetooth capability, no speakers, and no microphone [3], with the hard drive removed, and the BIOS set to only boot from a CD.
+- A desktop PC that that has no WiFi or Bluetooth capability, no speakers, and no microphone [2], with the hard drive removed, and the BIOS set to only boot from a DVD-R.

 - A keyboard dedicated to this system.

 - A mouse dedicated to this system.

-- A clean copy of Tails burned to a DVD-R disc.
+- A clean copy of Tails burned to a DVD-R (*not* DVD-RW) disc. **TODO:**
+  Find out if DVD-R is really unwritable, maybe you can "OR" to it with a DVD-RW drive, in which case you could still modify code.... is that possible?

 - Four 16GB USB flash drives.
 We give these names: Store1, Backup1, Offsite1,
   Offsite2.

-- Hardware Cryptographic (True) Random Number Generator [4].
+- Hardware Cryptographic (True) Random Number Generator [3].
 Later, we'll refer to this device (or collection of devices) by the name HWRNG.

 ### GapProxy

-- A desktop PC or laptop that can boot from CD.
-This does not need to be a dedicated system.
-It could be the user's regular PC, for example, as long as all of the assumptions above (especially the Physical Access ones) hold for it as well.
+- A desktop PC or laptop that can boot from DVD-R. This does not need to be a dedicated system.
+It could be the user's regular PC, for example, as long as all of the assumptions above (especially the Physical Access ones) hold for it as well. **TODO:** Instead of making this assumption here, it should be written explicitly in the Security Assumptions section.

 - A clean copy of Tails burned to a DVD-R disc.

 - Any other peripherals (mouse keyboard, external drives, speakers, etc.) that happen to be plugged into it, as long as they are trustworthy and don't violate any of the security assumptions.
+If feasible, unplug everything.

 ### TransferMedia